Skip to content

 Per-Call Budget Hints on Tool Invocations

-Let the caller raise the reasoning or returned-token cap on a single tool invocation — narrowly, when the call is infrequent and information-dense — instead of re-tuning the global default.
+Raise the reasoning or returned-token cap on one tool call, only when that call is infrequent and dense, rather than re-tuning the global default.

 A coding agent's tool calls have uneven cost-quality curves.
-A grep that returns ten matches needs no extra reasoning; a deep web search across a regulatory corpus does.
+A grep returning ten matches needs no extra reasoning; a deep web search across a regulatory corpus does.
 A per-call budget hint flags one invocation as "spend more here" without raising the budget for every other call.
-The hint pays off only when the call is infrequent, information-dense, and the model or tool can spend the lifted ceiling productively.
-Apply it uniformly and quality drops while cost rises.
+It pays off only when the call is infrequent, information-dense, and the model or tool can spend the lifted ceiling productively.
+Applied uniformly, quality drops while cost rises.

 Shape Set as Example